PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 contracts freeze its outer terminal boundaries.
 The eventual phase should keep the option outside a frozen ModelIR/layout/diagnostics context, derive active expected IDs, and construct one fresh shared scope per build.

+That pair now uses `LateHardActivationLayoutContext` and two canonical stable IDs in `passes/late_hard_activation_layout_orchestration.py`.
+The required Boolean remains a runner argument, active expected IDs distinguish the one- step and two-step forms, and every build creates one fresh shared scope.
+All four terminal hard-activation flags are retained.
+The historical helper and caller keep their required keyword-only contract and outer boundaries.
+The central lowerer no longer imports the hard-activation runner, and the efficiency fixture exercises the enabled explicit phase with one graph-index build.
+Focused, architecture, pass-efficiency, core, and TensorFlow-import- blocked suites pass.